Klaus Adam

 Subjective Housing Price Expectations, Falling Natural Rates and the Optimal Inflation Target, with Oliver Pfaeuti and Timo Reinelt, Journal of Monetary Economics, Vol. 194, 103647, 2025

 Discussion of "Who Bears the Costs of Inflation?
 Euro Area Households and the 2021-2022 Shock" by F. Pallotti, G. Paz-Pardo, J. Slacalek, O. Tristani and G.L.
-Violante, forthcoming: Journal of Monetary Economics
+Violante, article 103655, Journal of Monetary Economics, 2024